 Step 1: Define business objectives and AI use cases

-Step 2: Assess data quality and metadata
+Step 2: Improve data quality and metadata

 Step 3: Strengthen data governance and security

-Step 4: Prepare infrastructure and AI platforms
+Step 4: Prepare infrastructure and platforms

 Step 5: Build AI skills and operating models